SeascapeScience/SeascapeScience.github.io/_posts/2024-12-30-superforecasting-update.md

 Each year, we at the Tandy Center run a **Superforecasting Challenge**.
 The future events that we are trying to predict are related to the environment in our home state of Maine.

-Here is a summary of the group’s performance for the 2024 Superforecasting Challenge questions.
-Note that a 50-50 guess would give a score of 0.25, and lower scores are better.
+Here is a summary of the group’s performance for the 2024 Superforecasting Challenge questions. **Note that a 50-50 guess would give a score of 0.25, and lower scores are better**.

 **There were eight questions/events:**